How Do I Get a Medical Cannabis Card?: A Comprehensive Guide

 - Free to parents and guardians of minor patients

 The application process for first time and returning patients is the same.
 The patient needs to complete the Medical Cannabis Patient Application or submit an application via the New Mexico Department of Health Medical Cannabis Program Online Portal.

 If mailing in a paper application, applicants must send it with a copy of your current New Mexico driver’s license or state identification card.
 Temporary New Mexico IDs are accepted.
-Patients must also include a medical record from their medical practitioner that supports a qualifying diagnosis.
+Patients must also include a medical practitioner’s medical record supporting a qualifying diagnosis.

 Patients who need extra help can select a primary caregiver who will need to fill out a Primary Caregiver Application form signed by your doctor.

 Patients are required to submit an application every year to keep their card active.